stonepros/stone/doc/rados/operations/add-or-rm-mons.rst

 Adding a Monitor (Manual)
 -------------------------

-This procedure creates a ``ceph-mon`` data directory, retrieves the monitor map and monitor keyring, and adds a ``ceph-mon`` daemon to your cluster.
-If this results in only two monitor daemons, you may add more monitors by repeating this procedure until you have a sufficient number of ``ceph-mon`` daemons to achieve a quorum.
+This procedure creates a ``stone-mon`` data directory, retrieves the monitor map and monitor keyring, and adds a ``stone-mon`` daemon to your cluster.
+If this results in only two monitor daemons, you may add more monitors by repeating this procedure until you have a sufficient number of ``stone-mon`` daemons to achieve a quorum.

 At this point you should define your monitor's id.
 Traditionally, monitors